 This change can be attributed largely to changes in prices.
 When the client's Annual Statement was generated for last year, the prices used in the closing PV would have been the best available at that time.
 However, when this year’s Annual Statement is generated all prices for the opening PV will have been confirmed by fund managers and have an effective date of 30 June the previous year.
 As a result, minor discrepancies may arise between the closing balance of the previous year's statement and the opening balance of the current year's statement.

-To find out more about the AMIT regime and how it will impact you or your clients, a summary of the changes is available here:
+We expect that the majority of the managed funds that we administer on Panorama will opt into AMIT.
+For more information about the AMIT regime and how it will impact you or your clients, a summary of the changes is available here: